Skip to main content

 Update Fenwick Tree

-To update an element in a Fenwick tree, we follow a similar process as adding an element.
+The process of updating an element in a Fenwick Tree is the same as the process of adding an element to the Fenwick Tree.
 However, instead of adding the actual element, we add a delta value.

 fenwick-tree-9.svg